imayank/Project_3/writeup_template.md

 ##### Image Normalization

+The respective code is contained in the notebook under the section titled **Normalization**

 As next step in image pre-processing, images were normalized to have zero mean and equal variance.
 The below formula is used for image normalization:

 ```